morningstarxcdcode/public-sponsor-repo/README.md

 - **Pair Extraordinaire Badge**: Earned by collaborating with others on this repository.
 - **Starstruck Badge**: Obtained by receiving stars on this repository from the community.

+## Sponsorship
+This repository is open for sponsorship.
+If you find this project useful, consider becoming a sponsor to support its development.

 ## Contribution
 Feel free to contribute to this repository by adding features, fixing bugs, or improving documentation.
+Collaboration is encouraged, and all contributions are welcome!

 ## License
 This project is licensed under the MIT License.